sommersoft/esp8266-micropython-vagrant/atmel-samd.md

     inside the VM.
 Any files in the `/vagrant` folder will be synchronized with the directory where the Vagrantfile is located on the host computer.

-    _Windows Note: if shared folders are used (default), these can also be accessed through File Explorer, command prompt, etc._
+    _Windows Note: if shared folders are used, these can also be accessed through File Explorer, command prompt, etc._

 4. You can exit the VM at any time with the `exit` command.